-So, out-of-the-money options result in a lower floor price but a higher net price if price rises.
+The out-of-the-money put options result in a lower floor price but a higher net price if price rises.

 Using Call Options for Price Protection

-The strategy involves selling or establishing a price for your grain and buying a call option.
-If price rises, you benefit because the call option increases in value similar to what the grain would have increased in value.
-Your net price is the sale value of the grain, plus the gain on the call option, less the call option premium and trading cost.
+This strategy involves selling or establishing a price for your crop and buying a call option.
+If price rises, you benefit because the call option increases in value similar to what the crop would have increased in value.
+Your net price is the sale value of the crop, plus the gain on the call option, less the call option premium and trading cost.

-To implement this strategy you sell or establish a price for your grain and buy a call option.
-Later when you normally sell your grain, you sell your call option.
+To implement this strategy, you sell or establish a price for your crop and buy a call option.
+Later when you normally sell your crop, you sell your call option.
 If the price has increased above the strike price as shown in Figure 5, you sell your option at the higher price and add it to the sale price of the cash grain.
-If the price has declined below the strike price as shown in Figure 6, you let the option expire worthless.
+If the price has declined below the strike price, as shown in Figure 6, you may be able to sell the call option back and recover some of your premium, or continue to hold it to see if it expires worthless.

-As shown in the example below, whenever the futures price is at or below the strike price, the net floor price is $6.10 (not including transaction costs).
+As shown in Example 7, whenever the futures price is at or below the strike price, the net floor price is $6.10 (not including transaction costs).